semgrep/semgrep-docs/docs/running-rules.md

 # Running rules

-Existing and custom Semgrep rules can be run locally via the Semrgep command line tool or continuously with Semgrep CI.
+Existing and custom Semgrep rules can be run locally with the Semrgep command line tool or continuously with Semgrep CI.
 See [Getting started](../getting-started/) for their respective installation and setup.

 ## Run Registry rules